Login

 Recent Accomplishments

 • Advocated for and helped push through a 5.2 percent federal employee pay raise for 2024.
-This will be the largest pay raise for feds since 1980.
+This is the largest pay raise for feds since 1980.

-• Averted Pay Freezes 2019-2022: FMA and its members helped persuade Congress to override the administration's call for an across-the-board pay freeze in both 2019 and 2020, and the US Senate's push for a pay freeze in 2021.
+• Averted Pay Freezes in 2019-2021: FMA members helped persuade Congress to override the administration’s call for an across-the-board pay freeze in both 2019 and 2020 and the U.S. Senate’s push for a pay freeze in 2021.

 • FERS Sick Leave Credit: Those enrolled in the Federal Employees Retirement System (FERS) receive an average of at least $500 a year for applying unused sick leave towards their retirement plan.
 FMA was the driving force behind this legislation that rewards feds for responsible use of leave.